dcelaj/exercise-game-builder/README.md

     - Not sure how computationally intensive repainting a duplicate frame even is compared to checking if two images are the same ... maybe carry out further tests later on if FPS gets low - **or maybe just paint the frame once every n game loop cycles if repainting slows down the GUI thread.**
     - similarly, maybe add a head visibility check for the data gatherer py file
 - [ ] Look into using skl2onnx over joblib for better security - **high priority**
+- [ ] Add FAQ page for people using this unfamiliar with QT only using this to make a game (cover how to do an animation, change background, the custom classes provided, etc)
+    - FAQ page should also cover HOW TO WRITE AND EDIT THE DAMN LEVEL.PY FUNCTIONS BECAUSE IT GOT A LITTLE CONFUSING